Is a Phobia of Turtles and Tortoise Causing You Stress?

 What is the Fear of Turtles and Tortoises?

-The Fear of turtles and tortoises (Chelonaphobia) is a specific phobia.
-It is characterised by an irrational fear when around a turtle or tortoise or, even, when seeing a video, picture or just thinking about them.
+The Fear of turtles and tortoises (Chelonaphobia) is a specific phobia, characterised by an irrational fear when around a turtle or tortoise or, even, when seeing a video, picture or even just thinking about them.
 The fear can manifest in various ways, from mild discomfort to a full-blown panic attack.
-Though you might feel that being scared of turtles or tortoises isn’t quite in the same pool as a fear of sharks, Chelonaphobia is a very real and valid concern for those affected and can be just as debilitating.
+Many might not think that being scared of turtles or tortoises isn’t quite in the same league as a fear of sharks.
+However, Chelonaphobia is a very real and valid concern for those affected and can be just as debilitating.

-Turtles and tortoises are reptiles so chelonaphobia is linked to the fear of reptiles (Herpetophobia).
+Turtles and tortoises are reptiles, so chelonaphobia is linked to the fear of reptiles (Herpetophobia).
 This is a more general fear of all reptiles.
-Herpetophobia is usually characterised more often with the fear of snakes and lizards, but, certainly, its not limited to these creatures.
+Herpetophobia is usually characterised more often with the fear of snakes and lizards, but it’s not limited to these creatures.

 Common Symptoms of Chelonaphobia